mentalisttraceur/python-threadref/README.rst

 weak reference detects when its referent object is no longer alive.

-Provides a lightweight way for one or more independent pieces of code to register per-thread cleanup callbacks *without coordination*.
+Provides a lightweight way for one or more independent pieces of code to register per-thread cleanup callbacks without coordination.

 Versioning